Olympique de Marseille

-Marseille was listed in the Deloitte Football Money League at the end of the 2023–2024 season, making it the football club with the 19th highest revenue in the world, approximated at €287 million.
+American businessman Frank McCourt bought 95% of the club's stake in 2016 and Marseille was listed in the Deloitte Football Money League at the end of the 2023–2024 season, making it the football club with the 19th highest revenue in the world, approximated at €287 million.

-In 2023, Marseille was 28th in the global ranking by British consultancy organisation Brand Finance in terms of brand power, where it was rated with a credit rating AA ("very strong") with a score of 71.3 out of 100, as well as 28th in brand value (€173 million) and enterprise value (€458 million as of 2023).
+In 2025, Marseille was 26th in the global ranking by British consultancy organisation Brand Finance in terms of brand value, and 21st in terms of brand strength with a rating AA ("very strong").